Tyrus-deltasurge/teleport/docs/DESIGN.md

 Going with a defense-in-depth approach:
 - WebAuthn for phishing resistance (no passwords to steal)
 - Enforcing MFA on all applications
-- Short session timeouts (8 hours active, 4 hours idle)
+- Short session timeouts ( 4 hours idle)
 - Rotating refresh tokens

 ### Secrets Management